-INTRA-GR OUP BALANCES S AND TRA NSACTIO NS
+INTRA-GROUP BALANCES AND TRANSACTIONS

-Athora Netl nerlands Affiliat es Tota I
+Athora Netl nerlands Affiliat es Tota ıl

-In € thousands 2021 2020 2021 2020 2021 2020
+In € thousands 2022 2021 2022 2021 2022 2021

 Positions

 Assets

-Other assets (receivables from group companies) - - - - - -
+Other assets (receivables from group companies) - - 1 - 1 -

 Liabilities

-Corporate income tax payable 3,638 3,349 - - 3,638 3,349
+Corporate income tax payable 2,652 3,638 - - 2,652 3,638

-Other liabilities (liabilities to group companies) 306 4,468 - 147 306 4,615
+Other liabilities (liabilities to group companies) 456 306 - - 456 306

 Transactions

 Expenses

-Service fees expenses - - 432 570 432 570
+Service fees expenses - - - 432 - 432

-Staff costs 2,094 1,993 - - 2,094 1,993
+Staff costs 2,112 2,094 - - 2,112 2,094

-Other operating expenses 846 881 - - 846 881
+Other operating expenses 1,135 846 - - 1,135 846

 There are no intra-group balances and transactions between Proteq and Athora.
-Regarding staff costs and other operating expenses we refer to the Note 17 and Note 18.
+Regarding staff costs and other operating expenses we refer to the Note 18 and Note 19.

-Intra-group Balances and Transactions with Key Management Personnel of Proteq
+Intra-group Balances and Transactions with Key Management Personnel of Proteg

 The key management personnel consists exclusively of the members of the Executive Board and the Supervisory Board.
 This applies to Proteq and also to Athora Netherlands N.V. and SRLEV N.V.
 Proteq Levensverzekeringen N.V. is a full subsidiary of Athora Netherlands N.V.
 The members of the Executive Board and the members of the Supervisory Board of Athora Netherlands N.V. are also the members of the Executive Board and the members of the Supervisory Board of Proteq Levensverzekeringen N.V.
-The members of the Supervisory Board of Proteq Levensverzekeringen N.V.
-The members of the Supervisory Board of Proteq Levensverzekeringen N.V.
 The remuneration information is presented on Athora Netherlands level.